petros-d/docs/enterprise/install-airgapped.md

 Commander, which is Astronomer's provisioning component, uses the Airflow Helm chart to create Airflow deployments.
 You have two options to make the Helm chart available to Commander:

-- The Commander Docker image comes with an Airflow Helm chart built-in, only config.yaml configuration required.
+- Use the built-in Airflow Helm chart in the Commander Docker image.
 - Host the Airflow Helm chart within your network.
 Not every cloud provider has a managed Helm registry, so you might want to check out [JFrog Artifactory](https://jfrog.com/artifactory) or [ChartMuseum](https://github.com/helm/chartmuseum).

 To use the built-in Airflow Helm chart in the Commander Docker image, add the following configuration to your `config.yaml` file: